danriti/code24/README.md

 ## Inspiration

-The idea for Code24 is derived from the folks over at [http://code52.org/](Code 52) whom accomplish a new programming project every week.
+The idea for Code24 is derived from the folks over at [Code 52](http://code52.org/) whom accomplish a new programming project every week.
 While their schedule is quite impressive (not to mention aggressive), alot of people don't have time between work, family, and hobbies to keep up with the Code52 folks.
-Thus, Code24 provides an avenue for busy people to enjoy social coding!
+Thus, Code24 provides an alternate avenue for busy people to enjoy social coding!

 ## Goals

 The goals for Code24 include:

-* Learn how to work in a 2 person team to accomplish a project in 24 hours
+* Learn how to work in a 2 person team to accomplish a project in 24 work hours (2 people working 12 hours each)
 * Learn the ins and outs of __social coding__
-* Have fun!
 * Create your own open source projects
 * Contribute to existing open source projects
 * Learn, explore and play with new and exciting technologies (you know, the stuff they don't let you use at work!)
 * Actually complete a project and share it with the world
+* Have fun!

 ## How It Works